 Prof. Andrew Porter

 Professor of Medical Biotechnology, University of Aberdeen, Scotland and Director of the Scottish Biologics Facility.
 Andrew is also the CTO of the biologics company Elasmogen Ltd with programs in ophthalmology, inflammation and oncology.
 He was the founder and CSO of Haptogen Ltd. until it was acquired, in October 2007, by Wyeth Inc. In 2005 he was made the Ernst and Young Plc, UK Science and Technology Entrepreneur of the Year.
-In 2006 he was became a Fellow of the Royal Society of Edinburgh and a Fellow of the Royal Society of Biology in 2012.
+In 2006 he was became a Fellow of the Royal Society of Edinburgh and VP Business at the RSE in 2019.
 Andrew has been on the Board of NovaBiotics Ltd since 2009.
-NovaBiotics recently announced the successful completion of its Phase 2b Cystic Fibrosis trial for Lynovex™ and won EuropaBio’s most innovative SME in 2017.
+NovaBiotics recently announced the successful completion of its Phase 2b Cystic Fibrosis trial for Lynovex™ and won EuropaBio’s Most Innovative SME Award in 2017.
 Outside of bioscience, and with a team of young industry savvy entrepreneurs, Andy has established a portfolio of award winning cocktail bars (top 100 in the world) and opened Langstrane Liquor Ltd in 2015, Aberdeen’s first gin distillery for 100 years.
 Andy is a graduate of St Andrew’s University, Scotland.
 LinkedIn

 Joanna Dupont-Inglis is the Secretary General of EuropaBio, the European Association of Bioindustries.
 Since arriving in 2009, Dupont-Inglis has worked with the Associations healthcare, agricultural and industrial biotech sectors, as well as with its National Associations Council and SME Platform.
 Prior to her current role, Joanna was Director for the Industrial Biotech sector for several years, during which time she helped lead industry efforts to create the first €3.7 billion Bio-Based Industries Joint Undertaking (BBI JU), chaired the EU Bioeconomy Stakeholder’s Panel and was a board member of SusChem.
 Before arriving at EuropaBio, she has been working for two Brussels-based consultancies, in the environmental, agricultural, healthcare, development and energy efficiency sectors.
 LinkedIn